paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-081-supreme-court.md

 (2) Cases certified to the Court of Appeals for the Armed Forces by the Judge Advocate General under [section 867(a)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section867/a/2&num=0&edition=prelim).

-(3) Cases in which the Court of Appeals for the Armed Forces granted a petition for review under [section 867(a)(3) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section867/a/3&num=0&edition=prelim).
+(3) Cases in which the Court of Appeals for the Armed Forces granted or refused to grant a petition for review under [section 867(a)(3) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section867/a/3&num=0&edition=prelim).

-(4) Cases, other than those described in paragraphs (1), (2), and (3) of this subsection, in which the Court of Appeals for the Armed Forces granted relief.
+(4) Cases, other than those described in paragraphs (1), (2), and (3) of this subsection, in which the Court of Appeals for the Armed Forces granted or refused to grant relief.

 ### Statutory Notes

-#### Amendment of Paragraphs (3) and (4)
-Pub.
-L. 118–31, div.
-A, title V, § 533(a)(1), (b), Dec.
-22, 2023, 137 Stat.
-261 provided that, effective on the date that is one year after Dec.
-22, 2023, and applicable with respect to any action of the United States Court of Appeals for the Armed Forces in granting or refusing to grant a petition for review submitted to such Court for the first time on or after Dec.
-22, 2023, with certain provisos, paragraphs (3) and (4) of this section are amended by inserting “or refused to grant” after “granted”.
-See 2023 Amendment note below.

 #### Amendments
 2023—Pars.
 (3), (4).
 Pub.
 L. 118–31 inserted “or refused to grant” after “granted”.